Nynra/pytools-lithography/README.md

 ## Gotchas

+- The code works but has not been tested a lot, make sure all the stripes are horizontal and crop off the ends of the lines.
+- Do NOT resize your images, only crop.
+Otherwise the nm/pixel factor calculated from the size bar will be wrong without giving a clear error.
 - Make it easy on yourself and keep one path for all your analyses ... otherwise you will get a different path everywhere and suddenly you are editing three different images.
 - If you are using this code for the minor make sure to cite the source repo to prevent a possible plagiarism flag.